-However, it has to be noted that for EP transfers, Delta-V values are typically slightly higher than those of CP, but allow for more flexibility.
+However, it has to be noted that for EP transfers, Delta-V values are typically slightly higher but allow for more flexibility.
+This is mainly due to gravity losses at departure from SEL2 but also to the inherent idea of low thrust.
 With CP, the manoeuvre can be placed at the optimal orbit point but with EP, the Delta-V is spread out around this point, thrusting most of time outside of the optimal point.
 This is even more true when the thrust-to-mass ratio is low and the EP solution tends to apply the thrust continuously over the entire transfer.